London Assembly: Former Assembly members

-Structure of the Assembly
+Structure of the assembly

 London Assembly elections have been held under the additional member system, with a set number of constituencies elected on a first-past-the-post system and a set number London-wide on a closed party list system.
 Terms are for four years, so despite the delayed 2020 election, which was held in 2021, the following election was held in 2024.

 In December 2016, an Electoral Reform Bill was introduced which would have changed the election system to first-past-the-post.
 At the 2017 general election, the Conservative Party manifesto proposed changing how the Assembly is elected to first-past-the-post.

-However, since the general election of 2017, which resulted in a hung Parliament with the Conservatives and the Democratic Unionist Party in a confidence and supply arrangement, no action has been taken with regard to the electoral arrangements of the London Assembly, and the 2020 election, delayed to 2021 due to the COVID-19 pandemic, was held on the current electoral system of AMS (constituencies and regional lists).
+However, after the general election of 2017, which resulted in a hung Parliament with the Conservatives and the Democratic Unionist Party in a confidence and supply arrangement, no action was taken with regard to the electoral arrangements of the London Assembly, and the 2020 election, delayed to 2021 due to the COVID-19 pandemic, was held on the current electoral system of AMS (constituencies and regional lists).